jj-zhu/jj-zhu.github.io/index.md

 I have two seemingly conflicting overarching goals:

-1. Making real-life robust multi-stage decisions using optimization, control, and data -- second-class scholars publish papers and get cited by peers, first-class scholars make it work and get tested by reality
+1. Making real-life robust multi-stage decisions using optimization, control, and data

+   -- second-class scholars (my current self included) publish papers and get cited by peers, first-class scholars get tested by reality

-2. Advancing mathematical theory that has absolutely no practical usage (at the moment) -- insight must proceed applications
+2. Advancing mathematical theory that has absolutely no practical usage (at the moment)

+   -- insight must proceed applications

 ![learning and control](/images/atom.png)